-drinking water disinfectant below which there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of the use of disinfectants to control microbial evel): hat is vater.
-There ofa contaminants.
+Disinfectant Level Goal): The level of a drinking water disinfectant below which there is no known or expected risk to health.
+MRDLGs do not reflect the benefits of the use of disinfe

 ND (Not detected): Indicates that the substance was not found by laboratory analysis.